 Where traffic intensity is comparatively low, limited widening of highways should be undertaken with further widening planned after 7-12 years depending on projected traffic growth.
 Upgradation of designs and standards, construction of bypasses in urban and semi-urban areas and other improvements may also be planned in phases depending on traffic intensity.
+As an alternative, comparatively shorter concession periods may be stipulated so that the Government can augment the capacity when it is due.
 These issues should be subjected to in-depth examination and reflected in a Manual of Specifications and Standards that would form part of the standard documents associated with the MCA.